-As designers of computer systems we want to provide computer support to users' work rather than getting between them and that work.
-To do this we first need to make interfaces more natural and easy to use by bringing real-world methods of interaction, such as speech and pen, to computer interfaces.
-One advantage of this is that people already know how to navigate and interact with the world around them.
-People normally interact with each other and their environment, often with individual objects, using a combination of expressive modalities, such as spoken and written words words, tone of voice, pointing and gesturing, facial expressions, direct interaction, and body language.
+As designers of computer systems, we want to provide computer support to users' work rather than getting between them and that work.
+To do this we first need to make interfaces more natural and easy to use by bringing real world methods of interaction, such as speech and pen, to computer interfaces.
+One advantage of this approach is that people already know how to navigate and interact with the world around them.
+People normally interact with each other and their environment, often with individual objects, by using a combination of expressive modalities, such as spoken and written words, tone of voice, pointing and gesturing, facial expressions, direct interaction, and body language.
 Observation shows that people often interact with computers and other devices as if they too were social actors [1].
-In addition, people interact with a variety of modalities even when the only interaction these devices would accept are unimodal, with a single method of interaction such as a mouse click, keystrokes or a button push in order to express intent.
+People also interact by using a variety of modalities in order to express intent.
+They do so even when the only interaction these devices would accept are unimodal, that is with a single method of interaction such as a mouse click, keystrokes or a button push.
 Who hasn't seen someone gesture while talking on the phone?
 Or threaten to kick a recalcitrant machine?

-A second intent of our work is the recognition that computer supported cooperative work (CSCW) refers to co-operation between the individual and the device as well as cooperation between people.
-Furthermore, that the kinds of cooperation to be supported will necessarily change with the context, and in some cases this means a change in the appropriate user interface.
+A second intent of our work depends on two assumptions about the nature of computer supported cooperative work (CSCW).
+First, that the cooperative in CSCW refers to co-operation between the individual and the device, as well as cooperation between people.
+Furthermore, with different notions of cooperation, and because the kinds of cooperation to be supported will necessarily change with the context, then in some cases this means a change in the appropriate user interface.
 As Bannon and Schmidt have argued we need to understand what CSCW is in order to build applications for it [2, 3].
 Bardram [4] argues that perhaps the problem is that "cooperative work" really is dynamic-different things at different times and different places.

-We recognise that much of the cooperative work practices today involve mobility to another location, casual interactions in hallways, as well as organised meetings with and without all participants in the same location.
-To this end we developed two prototype systems designed to address the variety of needs, as we see them, of collaborative work today.
+We also recognise that much of the work practices that CSCW systems are meant to support involve mobility between locations, casual interactions in hallways, as well as organised meetings with and without all participants in the same location.

+To this end, we developed two prototype systems designed to address the variety of needs, as we see them, of collaborative work today.
 OfficeMATE (Multimodal Augmented Tutorial Environment) is a portable notebook-sized slate that a user can carry around with them.
-EMCE (Enhanced Multimodal Conferencing Environment-pronounced like "MC" the abbreviation of master of ceremonies) is a roombased system for meetings.
+EMCE (Enhanced Multimodal Conferencing Environment-pronounced like "MC" the abbreviation of master of ceremonies) is a room-based system for meetings.
 Both systems support interaction by pen and voice.
 Both prototypes can be seen as augmenting the space that users inhabit, hopefully in a way that is supportive and natural.
-Furthermore, the prototypes have an integrated, as well as stand-alone use pattern.
+Furthermore, the prototypes have an integrated, as well as stand-alone, use patterns.

-In this paper we present our rationale for the design of these systems, and discuss the related work.
-Next we discuss the implementation of both prototypes and finally we talk about our preliminary user experiences and directions for the future.
+In this paper we first present our rationale for the design of these systems, and discuss the related work.
+Next we discuss the implementation of both prototypes, and finally we talk about our preliminary user experiences and directions for the future.